Characters: Doctor Who Aliens And Monsters

 - Attack Its Weak Point: The "probic vent" on the back of a Sontaran's neck is their only weakness.

 - The Sontarans, characteristically, don't consider it a weakness since it forces them to always face their enemies.

-- Author Appeal: Their entire creation was to appeal to author Robert Holmes (one of the best writers on the show, ever) and his distaste of militarism and colonialism.
+- Author Appeal: Their entire creation was to appeal to author Robert Holmes and his distaste of militarism and colonialism.
 Also a bit of a Take That against America at times, according to some people.